-The MD Program curriculum is organized around five Themes that connect learning and assessment into a single, integrated curriculum.
+The four-year MD Program curriculum is organized around five Themes that connect learning and assessment into a single, integrated curriculum.
 Medical students engage in a combination of small and large group learning, practical and lab learning, and significant community-based experiences that combine clinical, medical, and human sciences into a powerful, innovative, and socially accountable program developed around NOSM’s Academic Principles and Vision, Mission, and Values.

 Our MD Program Curriculum

 The Program’s curriculum content is organized around the following five themes:

 Theme 1 – Northern and Rural Health covers the teaching of cultural competency especially in relation to populations in Northern Ontario such as Francophone and Indigenous peoples, history and geography of Northern Ontario and the history of medicine in the North, health care and service issues in Northern Ontario, and the challenges, benefits and rewards of practising medicine in Northern Ontario.